Discover the best magnesium-rich foods you can incorporate into your daily meals to reap the many health benefits of this essential mineral.

 When to consider magnesium supplements

-While obtaining magnesium from food sources is ideal, magnesium supplements can be considered for individuals who have difficulty meeting their daily requirements through diet alone.
+Although it is ideal to obtain magnesium from dietary sources, magnesium supplements may be considered for people who have difficulty meeting their daily needs from diet alone.

-Due to intensive farming practices, the soil has been depleted of many nutrients, including magnesium, resulting in lower magnesium content in harvested foods.
+Due to intensive agricultural practices, the soil has been depleted of many nutrients, including magnesium, resulting in a lower magnesium content in harvested food.
 This is one of the reasons why supplementation is becoming increasingly important.

-Seek advice from a healthcare professional before starting magnesium supplementation.
+Consult a health professional before starting magnesium supplementation.

 The pros and cons of magnesium supplements